MSc in

 How You Are Assessed

 Delivery and assessment are based on real-life case studies, preparing students for a changing business landscape.
-Assessment and feedback is provided by both academics and industry representatives as per individual module specifications.
-Mentoring and coaching are offered throughout the degree by experienced academics and practitioners in the field.
+Assessment and feedback is provided from both academics and industry representatives as per individual module specifications.
+Mentoring and coaching is offered throughout the degree by experienced academics and practitioners in the field.

 Students also have the option to participate in a field trip which will be delivered and assessed as part of the degree.